 The year-round framework of the Lanai DFF was intentionally chosen, wherein the vignettes, trailers, and stories of the films will be given a platform for their messages to gain awareness and media traction.
 Connections to press and non-profit organizations who cover and support the issues will be made, setting the tone for further aid and progress to occur.
 The culmination of this buildup will be the Lanai DFF main event in February of 2016, where all films accepted into the festival will receive a voice through our global platform.

 A typical, or traditional film festival structure tends to be quite linear in that an audience views a film and learns about the issue(s) it covers at the end of the process – the actual physical festival event.
 Most often distribution for the film is acquired just before or at the event as well.
 The Lanai DFF, however, will secure distribution in advance of the 2016 event on Lanai, and build an audience for its films before they premiere.
-In offering more shared resources throughout the year, the festival therefore creates a
+In offering more shared resources throughout the year, the festival therefore creates a momentous groundswell of support that will cultivate change.

 Please use this form if you would like to receive news and updates on the 2016 Lanai Documentary Film Festival.